richardanaya/pinephone-gtk-rs-starter/README.md

 ## Compilation

-Check out commands in my `Makefile` or simply run `make`.
+`cargo build`

 Notice how I compile glade, images, and css into a single `.gresource` file, this let's me embed the bytes of all the things my app needs into my Rust app.
+See `build.rs`.

 Currently I compile this on my desktop for quick iteration and my phone to test out.